 SR-22/I-405/I-605 West County Connector – Western Segment

-The I-405/I-605 HOV direct connector bridge, measures 2,902 feet-long and sits 45 feet above I-405, which carries 415,000 cars daily.
-The HOV connector was constructed in the median of the freeway, and required 26’ high retaining walls.
-Traditional cantilever retaining walls could not be used due to their construction footprint, and MSE walls were prohibitive due to poor soil conditions.
-The designer used an innovative approach which incorporated lightweight fill and precast panels for the structure approach.
+The I-405/I-605 HOV direct connector bridge measures 2,902 feet in length and sits 45 feet above I-405—which carries 415,000 cars daily.
+The HOV connector was constructed in the median of the freeway and required 26-foot-high retaining walls.
+Traditional cantilever retaining walls could not be used due to their construction footprint, and mechanically stabilized earth (MSE) walls were prohibited due to poor soil conditions.
+Therefore, the designer used an innovative approach to incorporate lightweight fill and precast panels for the structure approach.